Project-Zomboid-Community-Modding/supportBot/README.md

 Note: Information based on community feedback over several years.

+"Vanilla" : is 0 mods.

-Vanilla: is 0 to 12 mods (non game changing, QoL only, no maps).
+"Vanilla+" : is 1 to 12 mods (non game changing, QoL only, no maps).

-Light modded: 12 to 75 mods (some maps, no tile packs, qol, some vehicles, few weapons).
+"Light" modded: 12 to 75 mods (some maps, no tile packs, qol, some vehicles, few weapons).

-Moderately modded: 50 to 125 mods (maps with tile packs, vehicles, lots of qol, character changing mods, framework mods, etc).
+"Moderately" modded: 50 to 125 mods (maps with tile packs, vehicles, lots of qol, character changing mods, framework mods, etc).

-Moderate+ Modded: 100 to 250 mods (lots of maps, lots of tile packs, lots of vehicles, mods that add entirely new functions like an economy, reworks to foraging or farming systems, adjusted loot tables, etc).
+"Moderate+" Modded: 100 to 250 mods (lots of maps, lots of tile packs, lots of vehicles, mods that add entirely new functions like an economy, reworks to foraging or farming systems, adjusted loot tables, etc).

-Heavily modded: 250+ mods (entire map remake, tile packs all over, multiple mod dependencies, etc etc etc).
+"Heavily" modded: 250+ mods (entire map remake, tile packs all over, multiple mod dependencies, etc etc etc).

-Its not just the number of mods, it also depends on what the mods do.
+This all also depends on the mods.
 For example, not all vehicle mods are created equal.
-Filibuster Rhymes used cars is a great mod that adds alot of vehicles, and isnt that intensive on resources.
-On the other hand, the helicoper mod, which adds only one vehicle (flyable helo), can crash a server that isnt powerful enough to handle it.
+Filibuster-Rhymes' Used Cars adds a lot of vehicles without being intensive on resources.
+On the other hand, the flyable-helicoper mod can crash a server that isn't powerful enough.

 ----